 Common Terms Used in Residential Inpatient vs Psychiatric Hospital Treatment

 If you or a loved one is suffering from mental health or substance abuse issues, finding the appropriate treatment can feel overwhelming.
-Not knowing the lingo used by treatment providers and insurance companies can add to the frustration and confusion.
+Not knowing the lingo used by treatment providers and insurance companies like Multiplan Insurance can add to the frustration and confusion.
 The two entities may seem to be speaking a different language that appears foreign to you.

 Luckily there are common terms used in the psychiatric world that will make the learning curve easier for you to navigate the system and help you find the most appropriate treatment.